vercel/next.js/docs/api-routes/response-helpers.md

+---
+description: API Routes include a set of Express.js-like methods for the response to help you creating new API endpoints.
+Learn how it works here.
+---

 # Response Helpers

 The response (`res`) includes a set of Express.js-like methods to improve the developer experience and increase the speed of creating new API endpoints, take a look at the following example: